Frequently Asked Questions

 The Cherry Creek Innovation Campus is not a "comprehensive" home high school, but is a "program" students attend part time, while continuing to take classes at their home high school.

-Is there an application process to take classes at the CCIC?
+Is there an application process to take classes at CCIC?

 Yes.
-The application process can be found by visiting the Registration Page on the CCIC website or by contacting the Counseling Department at 720-554-2600.
+The application process coincides with the registration window at home high schools and is open from mid-January to early March.
+The application can be found by visiting the Registration Page on the CCIC website or by contacting the Counseling Department at 720-554-2600.

 What are the requirements to attend the CCIC?

 The CCIC is available to high school students in the Cherry Creek School District.
-While most courses are designed for 11th and 12th grade students, each Pathway may have specific requirements regarding age, grade level, and/or prerequisite courses.
-These specific Pathway requirements can be found in the Course Catalog.
+While most classes are designed for 11th and 12th grade students, each course or certification may have specific requirements regarding age, grade level, and/or prerequisite courses.
+These specific requirements can be found in the Course Catalog.
 Some introductory course are also available to 10th grade students.
-When selecting CCIC courses, it is important that students review their ICAP profiles with their school counselors to ensure current graduation requirements are being met.
+When selecting CCIC courses, it is important that students review their MyCAP profiles with their school counselors to ensure current graduation requirements are being met.

 What if a CCIC course is also being taught at my home school?